 The Sea View Park has a cliff walkway that runs by the sea.
 There are seats to sit and watch the sea and the spectacular sunsets.
 At one end is a children’s park.
 There are stalls which sell snacks and ice cream.
 A small fee is levied for entry to the Sea View Park

 The lighthouse is 3.4 km from Kannur Railway station.
 There is a free parking area near the lighthouse.
 On the way back, autorickshaws or public transport will not be readily accessible.
 You may have to go walking for some distance.

 History of Kannur Lighthouse

 Kannur was an important port in the 15th century under the Samoothiris.
 Later the area came under the control of the British who built the first lighthouse in Kannur in 1903.
-The new lighthouse was commissioned on 25 July 1976.
+The new lighthouse became operational on 25 July 1976.
 It is useful to the hundreds of fishing boats in the region.

 If you liked the post, you could…

 Read more stories and get updates on my Facebook page.